VIRGINIA MARINE RESOURCES COMMISSION

 1. The transferee has a Commercial Fisherman Registration License.

-2. The transferee has reported sales of at least 1,000 pounds of seafood harvest during the course of the previous two years by the 5th day of January, as documented by the commission's mandatory harvest reporting program.
+2. Both the transferee and transferor have reported sales of at least 1,000 pounds of seafood harvest during the course of the previous two calendar years by the 5th day of January, as documented by the commission’s mandatory harvest reporting program.

 3. All transfers shall be documented on a form provided by the Marine Resources Commission and approved by the Marine Resources Commissioner or his designee.
 Upon approval, the person entering the commercial hook-and-line fishery shall purchase a commercial hook-and-line license in his own name.